-I opted for the ‘White Chocolate and Berry Creme Brûlée’ which you can’t really get wrong?
+Consequently, I opted for the ‘White Chocolate and Berry Creme Brûlée’ which you can’t really get wrong?
 The dessert was served in a small ramekin and was my favourite of the three courses.
 It was rather delicious and absolutely perfect.

 While my dining companion chose the ‘Frangipane and Pear Tart, Creme Fraiche and Jam’, something she’d never usually choose, however, did comment on the fact that she thoroughly enjoyed the dessert and it made her feel very festive.
 The tart was a great size and was rich in flavour.
-The creme fraiche worked exceptionally well to bring out the flavour of the pear.
+Meanwhile, the creme fraiche worked exceptionally well to bring out the flavour of the pear.